Colorado College: Ed Robson Arena

 The Ed Robson Arena is a 3,400-seat ice hockey arena on the campus of Colorado College.
 The arena opened on September 18 2021.
 Plans for a school-run arena date as far back as 2008 in the Colorado College Long Range Development Plan.
-At the time of planning, the Robson arena would be the second smallest facility in the NCHC, ahead of just the Goggin Ice Center.
-Colorado College justified this decision due to both the small undergraduate size of the college (approximately 2,000) and the average actual attendance of Tiger games (about 2,800).
-In spite of the COVID-19 pandemic, the arena was opened ahead of schedule in mid-September 2021.
-It succeeded the Broadmoor World Arena as the home for the Colorado College Tigers ice hockey team and became the first on-campus home for the program after 82 years of operation.

 Athletics

-The school's sports teams are nicknamed the "Tigers."
+The school's sports teams are nicknamed the "Tigers".
 Colorado College competes at the NCAA Division III level in all sports except men's hockey, in which it participates in the NCAA Division I National Collegiate Hockey Conference, and women's soccer, where it competes as an NCAA Division I team in the Mountain West Conference.
 CC dropped its intercollegiate athletic programs in football, softball, and women's water polo following the 2008–09 academic year.

-In 1994, a student referendum to change the athletic teams' nicknames to the Cutthroat Trout narrowly failed, by a margin of 468–423.
+In 1994, a student referendum to change the athletic teams' nicknames to the Cutthroat trout narrowly failed, by a margin of 468–423.

 The Tigers hockey team won the NCAA Division I championship twice (1950, 1957), were runners up three times (1952, 1955, 1996) and have made the NCAA Tournament eighteen times, including eleven times since 1995.
 In 1996, 1997, and 2005, CC played in the Frozen Four, finishing second in 1996.
 Fifty-five CC Tigers have been named All-Americans.
 Hockey Hall of Fame coach Bob Johnson coached the Tigers from 1963 to 1966.

 The current hockey coach is Kris Mayotte, who had been an assistant coach at Providence College and the University of Michigan.